javigonz/lottoland-app/README.md

 <code>npm run build</code>

-Cored ready to use in dist folder
+Core code ready to use in dist folder